evilpete/ISYlib-python/README.txt

     to use set the following env vars

-    ISY_ADDR to the IP address of your ISY device ISY_AUTH to your loging and password
+    ISY_ADDR the IP address of your ISY device ISY_AUTH your loging and password

     eg: